DRAGONSTRIKE/DRAGONSKRIKE.github.io/content/publication/conference-paper-cluter-distribution-identification/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yijian, Xiang
+  - Yijian Xiang
-  - Malia, Kelsey
+  - Malia Kelsey
   - admin
-  - Satyabrata, Sen
+  - Satyabrata Sen
-  - Murat, Akcakaya,
+  - Murat Akcakaya
-  - Arye, Nehorai
+  - Arye Nehorai

 # Author notes (optional)
 author_notes: